stencila/stencila/README.md

 ### Testing

+#### DOM traversal and manipulation

+Authors of themes and extensions, and contributors to the utility functions are encouraged to add tests.
+We use [Jest](https://jestjs.io/) as a testing framework.
+Jest ships with [`jsdom`](https://github.com/jsdom/jsdom) which simulates a DOM environment in Node.js, thereby allowing testing as though running in the browser.
+See existing `*.test.ts` files for examples of how to do that.

+#### Visual regressions

 We use visual regression testing powered by [Sauce Labs](https://saucelabs.com), [Argos](https://www.argos-ci.com), and [WebdriverIO](https://webdriver.io).

 As part of the continuous integration for this repository, for each push,